lazerfit/TIL/Java/EffectiveJava.md

 # Effective Java : Third Edition

-## Item 2: Consider a builer when faced with many constructor parameters
+## Item 2: Consider a builder when faced with many constructor parameters

 - tranditionally the programmers have used *telescoping constructor pattern*
 	- it's hard to read, hard to write, possibility to make a mistake